Azure-Samples/openhack-production/api/README.md

 ### Run from Visual Studio

 From Visual studio choose the startup project as `LinkyLink`.
 Then from the debug start menu choose one of the following:

 #### IIS Express

-Will start the Rest API from an IIS Express instance on a random port.
+VS will start the Rest API from an IIS Express instance on a random port.

 #### LinkLink